papirus00/tinyupload2/README.md

 6 The file size in bytes.
 7 The SQL Model if available, a pipe "|" delimited array represented as a string.

+At the command prompt or batch file, run the following for exploded data (for troubleshooting only):

 ![Alt text](http://eztier.com/documentation/t24/jbase-sql-etl/images/args/tinyupload2.png)